 The LADO should be informed of all allegations that come to the School's attention and appear to meet the criteria.
 Where an allegation or complaint is made against the DSL or any other member of staff or a volunteer, the matter should be reported immediately to the Head.
+Where a member of staff works across both Schools, they should contact the appropriate Head, and if unsure, should contact the Executive Principal.

 Where appropriate, the Head will consult with the DSL and all allegations will be discussed with the LADO before further action is taken.
 When an allegation is made, there are two aspects to consider.
 The first is looking after the welfare of the child, and if the allegation is about the welfare of a child, then children's social care and as appropriate the police should be contacted directly.
 The second is investigating and supporting the person subject to the allegation.

-2. Allegations against the Head, COO, Executive Principal or Chair of Governors
+2. Allegations against the Head, Executive Principal or Chair of Governors

-Where an allegation is made about the Head of Junior School, this should be referred to the Head.
+Where an allegation is made about the Head of Prep, this should be referred to the Head.

-Where an allegation is made against the Head or the COO, this should be referred to the Executive Principal without first notifying the Head or the COO.
-The Executive Principal will inform the Chair of the Governing Body, Mr Simon Cartmell, or in his absence the Vice Chair (Girls' School).
+Where an allegation is made against the Head, this should be referred to the Executive Principal without first notifying the Head.
+The Executive Principal will inform the Chair of the Governing Body, Mr Simon Cartmell, or in his absence the Vice Chair (Boys' School), Mr Julian Gregory / Vice Chair (Girls' School) is Mr Tim Dolan.

-Where an allegation is made against the Executive Principal, the person receiving the allegation should immediately inform the Chair of the Governing Body, Mr Simon Cartmell, or in his absence the Vice Chair (Girls' School), Mr Tim Dolan, without first notifying the Executive Principal.
+Where an allegation is made against the Executive Principal, the person receiving the allegation should immediately inform the Chair of the Governing Body, Mr Simon Cartmell, or in his absence the Vice Chair (Boys' School), Mr Julian Gregory / Vice Chair (Girls' School) is Mr Tim Dolan, without first notifying the Executive Principal.

-Similarly, if an allegation is made against the Chair of Governors, the allegation should be reported to LADO.
+Similarly, if an allegation is made against the Chair of Governors the allegation should be reported to the LADO.
 Again, any such allegations will be discussed with the LADO before further action is taken.